The business environment is evolving. What does this mean for the tax function of the future?

-The tax function is set to transform as businesses adapt to an increasingly digitised environment.
-Increased global compliance requirements, inefficient processes and over-reliance on spreadsheets are increasing the risk and toll on strained resources.
-From leveraging technology to achieve operational efficiency, to enhancing intelligence from data analytics to manage company-wide risks, the tax function of tomorrow is set to transform.
+The tax function will need to evolve as businesses adapt to an increasingly digitised environment.
+With increasing global compliance requirements, businesses will need to start leveraging technology to achieve operational efficiency, reducing over-reliance on spreadsheets and strained resources and enhance intelligence from data analytics to manage company-wide risks.
+With technology, the tax function of tomorrow is set to transform.

 There is an increasing need for businesses to place more emphasis on their tax and processes, and keep up with the demands of the tax authorities.
 Due to increased regulatory disclosure requirements (e.g. Country-by-Country Reporting and related party disclosures), businesses have to move onto the e-platforms to better take on these requirements (e.g. Singapore's compulsory e-filing of corporate tax returns by Year of Assessment 2020).
 For immediate and sustainable success, the right transformation and digital strategy, talent and technology will need to come together.